xdmushui/partner-center-sdk/develop/partner-center-authentication.md

 Connect-PartnerCenter -AccessToken $pcToken.AccessToken -AccessTokenExpiresOn $pcToken.ExpiresOn -ApplicationId $appId
 ```

-When the `Get-Credential` command is invoked you will be prompted to enter a username and password.
+When the `Get-Credential` command is invoked, you are prompted to enter a username and password.
 Specify the application identifier as the username and the application secret as the password.
-When the [New-PartnerAccessToken](https://docs.microsoft.com/en-us/powershell/module/partnercenter/New-PartnerAccessToken) command is invoked it will request a new access token using the specified refresh token from Azure Active Directory.
-That token can then be used to connect to Partner Center.
+When the [New-PartnerAccessToken](https://docs.microsoft.com/en-us/powershell/module/partnercenter/New-PartnerAccessToken) command is invoked, it requests a new access token using the specified refresh token from Azure Active Directory.
+That token is then used to connect to Partner Center.

 > [!NOTE]
-> The `ServicePrincipal` parameter is being used with the [New-PartnerAccessToken](https://docs.microsoft.com/en-us/powershell/module/partnercenter/New-PartnerAccessToken) command because an Azure AD application of type web / API is being used.
+> The `ServicePrincipal` parameter is being used with the [New-PartnerAccessToken](https://docs.microsoft.com/en-us/powershell/module/partnercenter/New-PartnerAccessToken) command because an Azure AD application of type web/API is being used.
 This type of application requires that a client identifier and secret be included in the request for an access token.

 See [Partner Center PowerShell - Secure App Model](https://docs.microsoft.com/en-us/powershell/partnercenter/secure-app-model) for more information.